Wasilla Area Seniors, Inc.

 Housing: Wasilla Area Senior Housing consists of six housing complexes: Knik Manor, Raven Tree Court, Alder View, Susitna Place, Eagle’s Nest, and most recently, Blueberry Point.
 The five buildings on campus collectively house 128 units for households comprised of individuals 62 years of age and older.
 Each of the five buildings has a common area for congregate games, puzzles, reading, or TV.
 Surrounding the housing complexes are large grassy areas and a picnic pavilion complete with a gas grill and gazebo-covered seating.
 Blueberry Pointe has recently come under our management and is an 8 unit facility located in Houston.
 At WASI, we are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.

-Nutrition Program: In FY 2016 WASI served over 104,000 meals in both our Congregate Meal setting and our Home Delivered Meals Program.
+Nutrition Program: In FY 2017 WASI served over 105,000 meals through our Community Meals and Meals on Wheels programs.

-Congregate Meals: WASI provides well-balanced, delicious lunches Monday thru Saturday from 11:30 am until 12:30 pm.
+Community Meals: WASI provides well-balanced, delicious lunches Monday thru Friday from 11:30 am – 12:30 pm.
 The meal menus consist of soup, entrée, vegetables, salad, and dessert.
 Fruit juices, soft drinks, milk, coffee, and tea are available during meal time.

-Meals on Wheels: Hot, delicious meals are delivered by our friendly drivers daily.
+Meals on Wheels: Fresh, delicious meals – one lunch for each day – are delivered by our friendly drivers three times each week.
 This program helps to ensure that no senior goes hungry, and helps individuals to remain in their own home and living independently for as long as possible.

 Senior In-Home Services: Designed to assist seniors in their homes, allowing them to remain as independent as possible for as long as possible.
 In-Home services are offered on sliding-fee scale basis and to Medicaid Waiver Community Based Services clients.

-Chore Services: Senior Care Workers help with housework, meal preparation, sidewalk maintenance and other activities seniors may find difficult to do on their own.
+Chore Services: Senior Care Workers help with housework, meal preparation, light maintenance and other activities seniors may find difficult to do on their own.

 Respite Care: Provides substitute in-home care for adults with declining physical or cognitive functions so full-time caregivers can take time for themselves.